 The Bachelor of Science degree in exercise science prepares students for health-related professions, graduate studies, doctoral research, and professional training.
-Students complete 80 credit hours of course requirements in addition to the College core curriculum.
-All students must complete an internship, and may choose to add a concentration in allied health or pre-physical therapy, pre-occupational therapy, athletic training, personal training, strength and conditioning, or physiological sciences.
+Students complete 90 credit hours of course requirements in addition to the College core curriculum.
+All students must complete an internship and may choose to add a concentration in pre-physical therapy, pre-occupational therapy, athletic training, personal training, strength and conditioning, or physiological sciences.

 Students should refer to the College Bulletin or the major status sheet for complete information regarding major requirements.

 The pre-physical therapy concentration prepares students to apply to a doctoral physical therapy program and satisfies course requirements for admission at most American physical therapy schools.
 This unique educational experience allows students to gain the basic science prerequisite knowledge and the applied science needed in the physical therapy profession.
 In addition to taking classes in biology, chemistry, physics, and applied health science, students also engage in original research with professors, attend regional and national scientific meetings, and obtain placement in a variety of practical/internship experiences.